We asked how and when finding advice from a family lawyer or using a mediator is beneficial…

 When a marriage ends, especially one of this length, there are three main issues that a solicitor may advise on.

+1. The divorce procedure that will bring the marriage to an end.
 This is usually a straightforward process dealt with on paper by completing certain prescribed forms.

-This deals with how your matrimonial assets should be divided and whether you and your spouse have sufficient income to meet your needs.
+2. Financial matters.
+It will need to be decided how your matrimonial assets should be divided and whether you and your spouse have sufficient income to meet your needs.
 This process will consider how to divide, where applicable, the matrimonial home, pensions and other assets and consider whether either of you will require maintenance from the other going forward.

 It is, however, important to ensure that children of any age are shielded from any animosity and involvement in the relationship breakdown.